elasticjava/inbot-es-http-client/README.md

 - it complicates deployment since now all your backend servers need to have elasticsearch nodes embedded and it prevents proper isolation of these two things
 - most of the documentation assumes you use http
 - the performance benefits are there but not as dramatic as some would have you believe.
 This is the same reason that e.g. Logstash no longer ships with embeded elasticsearch as a default option.
 If you use http correctly, it is mostly the same amount of stuff going over the wire.
 Our library does the right thing by not needlessly buffering requests/responses, by pooling connections using httpclient, and by supporting gzip compression (if you set up http client to do this).
+- The Elasticsearch internal API is kind of complicated.
+We chose to keep things as simple as we could.

 So, we used HTTP to talk to Elasticsearch from day one and started out with some simple code around apache http client that over the years grew into a mini framework with loads of features.
 I always had the plan to open source this but never got around to cleaning it up.
 Recently the release of Elasticsearch 2.0 forced me to finally refactor the code and I took the opportunity to untangle it from our own code.